jameshughes89/cs102/src/site/lab5.rst

 ------------------------------------

 1. Write a static method in the same class as your ``main`` called ``addToFront`` that will
     a.
-Take a reference to the head of a linked structure
+Take a reference to the head of a linked structure and an integer to add
     b.
 Insert a new node containing reference to a new integer passed to the method as a parameter
     c.
 Return a reference to the new head of the linked structure